jsboldi/FGPA-SoC-HLS-with-AMD-AUP-ZU3/Board_setup.md

 2. Vitis/Vivado as a package takes up around 90-100 GB of Hard drive space.
 So ensure you have plenty of Storage.
 3. Vitis/Vivado will only really run comfortably with 20+ GB of RAM.
 You can try to do 16 GB but it will likely be slow.

-# A note for Clemson University Stuents
+# A note for Clemson University Students
 Vitis/Vivado is already installed on computers in Cadence Lab, Riggs B22.
 So, use that!

 Proceed with Vitis Installation.